 Because gum disease is usually painless, you may not know you have it.
-At each regular dental health check-up they will measure the depth of the shallow v-shaped crevice (called a sulcus) between your tooth and gums to see how healthy your gums are and if there is any sign of periodontal disease.
+At each regular dental health check-up, we will measure the depth of the shallow v-shaped crevice (called a sulcus) between your tooth and gums to see how healthy your gums are and determine if there is any sign of periodontal disease.

 Gum disease is classified according to the severity of the disease.
 The two major stages are gingivitis and periodontitis.

 This is a rather common term that most people have heard.
 Basically what it means is that it is the beginning stage of gum disease.

 When you have gingivitis, your gums become red, swollen, and bleed easily.
 Often the indication of this is seeing blood when you are brushing or flossing.